What is Liturgy?

 The Rite is intended for use at the Eucharist following the Gospel.

-A Service of the Word has been authorised by the College of Bishops of the Scottish Episcopal Church for experimental use until 2015.
+A Service of the Word has been authorised for use by General Synod 2015.

 This Order of Daily Prayer is designed to allow Scripture to stimulate and to express worship of the God of whom Scripture speaks.